mtov/github-popularity-growth-patterns/README.md

-# tracking-github-popularity
+# tracking-popularity-github
-Tracking GitHub Popularity
+Tracking the Popularity of GitHub Applications